 The curtain is drawn, and the show is about to start.
-I sit anxiously in my theatre seat, awaiting the next showing of the local play.
-Being that I love selling curtains online, my mind wanders to the history of the red curtain that hangs in front of me.
+I sit anxiously in my theatre seat, awaiting the swelling of the music.
+As a curtain aficionado, my mind wanders to the history of the cinema red curtain that hangs in front of me.
 It always seems like there is a large red curtain on every stage.
 Why is this?
 Where did it come from?
 Is it always red?
-These questions caused my mind to wander aimlessly before the show began, and now that I’m home, it’s time to do some quick research and share with you!
+These questions caused me to wonder, and inspired winding thoughts that kept me occupied even through the intermission.

 Why Is There A Large Curtain?

 This answer is quite simple: the big red theatre curtain allows the audience to sit in anticipation and awe.
 Prior to the start of the show, the audience sits and waits, wondering what the opening set will look like.
 The curtain provides a simple barrier between those on stage and those in the audience.
 Moreover, the lowering of the curtain at the end of the show signals that it is finished.